AGRI 3002 Animal Nutrition and Feeding

 Coordinator Ben Moore Opens in new window

 Description Animal nutrition and feeding is fundamental to many aspects of animal production and wildlife systems.
-This unit aims to provide students with knowledge of nutrient requirements for different types of animals and the nutrient composition of common feeds.
+This subject aims to provide students with knowledge of nutrient requirements for different types of animals and the nutrient composition of common feeds.
 Students will evaluate and formulate rations to meet a range of animal requirements at different stages of growth, reproduction, lactation and production.

 Discipline Animal Husbandry